Zaki-1052/GPTPortal/README.md

-# Chatbot Portal with GPT-4 API
+# ChatBot Portal with GPT-4 API

-Welcome to the Chatbot Portal, a Node.js-based web application that allows users to interact with a chatbot powered by OpenAI's GPT-4 API, including the latest vision capabilities.
+Welcome to the Chat-Bot Portal, a *Node.js*-based web application that allows users to interact with a chatbot powered by *OpenAI*'s **GPT-4 API**, including the latest *Vision* capabilities and superior Model Performance.

 ## Features